 Holly Chou as Jubilee

 Holly Chou is the new voice behind Jubilee in X-Men ’97.
-As a pivotal character in the X-Men universe, Jubilee is known for her youthful energy, optimism and her ability to generate explosive energy plasmoids.
+As a pivotal character in the X-Men universe, Jubilee is known for her youthful energy, optimism and ability to generate explosive energy plasmoids.
 Chou’s voice work infuses Jubilee with a fresh yet familiar vibe, capturing the essence of the character that fans loved from the original animated series.
 Her portrayal is highlighted by Jubilee’s growth, showcasing both her playful side and her evolution into a more mature and capable member of the X-Men team.

 Matthew Waterson as Magneto

 Matthew Waterson is a skilled voice actor who takes on the formidable role of Magneto in X-Men ’97.
-Magneto, one of the most complex and iconic characters in the X-Men universe, is known for his magnetic powers and his profound, often morally ambiguous convictions about mutant supremacy.
-Waterson’s portrayal brings a new dimension to the character, capturing Magneto’s intensity, charisma and inner turbulence as he navigates his place as both a leader and a father figure within the mutant community.
-His voice work emphasizes Magneto’s gravitas and the emotional depth that has made the character so memorable.
+Magneto, one of the most complex and iconic characters in the X-Men universe, is known for his magnetic powers and profound, often morally ambiguous convictions about mutant supremacy.
+Waterson’s portrayal brings a new dimension to the character, capturing Magneto’s intensity, charisma and inner turbulence as he navigates his place as a leader and a father figure within the mutant community.
+His voice work emphasizes Magneto’s gravitas and the emotional depth that has made the character memorable.

 J.P.
 Karliak as Morph

 J.P.
 Karliak, a renowned voice actor and comedian, adds new life to the enigmatic and shape-shifting mutant, Morph.
-With his unique vocal range and ability to convey a wide spectrum of emotions, Karliak’s portrayal of Morph embraces the character’s mischievous nature and sometimes unpredictable abilities.
+With his unique vocal range and ability to convey a broad spectrum of emotions, Karliak’s portrayal of Morph embraces the character’s mischievous nature and sometimes unpredictable abilities.

 Ross Marquand as Professor Charles Xavier

-Ross Marquand, a versatile voice actor also known for playing Aaron on The Walking Dead, lent his talents to the larger-than-life Professor Charles Xavier in X-Men ’97.
+Ross Marquand, a versatile voice actor known for playing Aaron on The Walking Dead, lent his talents to the larger-than-life Professor Charles Xavier in X-Men ’97.
 His portrayal of the wise and benevolent leader of the mutant community captures the character’s intelligence, compassion and unwavering belief in a world where mutants can coexist peacefully with humans.
-Marquand’s performance adds intensity and gravitas, making Professor X an important presence in the new series.
+Marquand’s performance adds intensity and gravitas, making Professor X important in the new series.

 A.J.
 LoCascio as Gambit

 A.J.
 LoCascio delivers a charismatic and energetic portrayal of Gambit.
 With his smooth Southern drawl and playful demeanor, LoCascio portrays the charming and mischievous mutant known for his kinetic energy manipulation.
-His performance captures Gambit’s quick wit and his complex relationship with Rogue, leading to one of the most harrowing moments in the first season.
+His performance captures Gambit’s quick wit and complex relationship with Rogue, leading to one of the most harrowing moments in the first season.

 Fan Reactions and Expectations

 First, there’s the element of nostalgia.
-Fans were thrilled to see their favorite characters back in action, with many of the original voice actors reprising their roles.
-The series is also inspired by classic comic book storylines, adapting various arcs from the original X-Men comics to create a narrative that resonates with both longtime fans and new viewers.
+Fans were thrilled to see their favorite characters back in action, with many original voice actors reprising their roles.
+The series is also inspired by classic comic book storylines, adapting various arcs from the original X-Men comics to create a narrative that resonates with longtime fans and new viewers.

-Second, the storytelling and story arcs have never been stronger and the first season offered a compelling continuation of the X-Men’s story, with complex characters, epic battles and emotionally charged moments.
+Second, the storytelling and story arcs have never been stronger, and the first season offered a compelling continuation of the X-Men’s story, with complex characters, epic battles and emotionally charged moments.

-Overall, X-Men ‘97 Season 1 was a critical and commercial success, leaving fans eager for more.
+Overall, X-Men ’97 Season 1 was a critical and commercial success, leaving fans eager for more.
 A second season is in production.
+The third season is also in development, with Matthew Chauncey taking over as head writer from Beau DeMayo, who worked on the first two seasons.

 2024 Emmy Award Nomination